vinnyoodles/omni-ngs-simulator/README.md

 {% endblock %}
 ```

+Use [the 454Sim.html](https://github.com/vinnyoodles/omni-ngs-simulator/blob/32e5313248f15decc849fee595cc8c9437796b38/app/templates/simulators/454sim.html#L25-L60) as an example and a reference for adding specific fields.
+The form library handles a majority of the work.
+We just have to pass in the styling classes.
+Basically, the form just has to be wrapped in a few `div`s and given the correct class names.

+The style classes (and any other HTML parameters) are passed in the following manner: https://stackoverflow.com/a/34748860/5334575.

 The HTML file requires a few parameters to be passed in, they are passed in from the route function.
 The parameters that are expected are, in the following order:

 - path to the HTML file (relative to `routes.py`)
 - title (keyword argument) used in other html files
 - form (keyword argument) used to populate form fields

 ```python
 @instance.route('/simulators/echo')